wso2/docs-is/en/docs/learn/configuring-recaptcha-for-self-registration.md

 4. Set up reCaptcha with the WSO2 Identity Server.
 For instructions on how to do this and more information about reCaptcha, see [Setting Up ReCaptcha](../../learn/setting-up-recaptcha).
-5. Start the WSO2 Identity Server and log in to the My Account using the following link: `<https://localhost:9443/myaccount>`
+5. Start the WSO2 Identity Server and log in to the My Account portal using the following link: `<https://localhost:9443/myaccount>`

     !!! tip